If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The menu was of course updated to add the Super Mario World box and info.
 As a result, the other four games were positioned closer together, and the shadows underneath the boxes were reverted to their smaller Super Mario Collection versions.

-Interestingly, the Super Mario World box used in the European version does not match any known PAL release of the game (three variations of which can be seen here, here, and here), but appears to have been created from scratch.
+Interestingly, the Super Mario World box used in the European version does not match any known European release of the game (three variations of which can be seen here, here, and here), but appears to have been created from scratch.

 All-Stars (North America) All-Stars + World (North America)